Seasonal Planning for Morocco Travel

 Summer in Morocco (June to August)

 Morocco is sweltering in the summer, with July being the hottest month.
 You can expect daily and nightly averages of 83°F (29°C) and 70°F (21°C) in Marrakesh, with highs reaching upward of 100°F (38°C) by midafternoon.
 If you can stand the heat, visiting major cities in the country's interior shouldn't be off-limits, but you'll want to add visits to the coast and/or excursions in the Atlas or Rif mountains to your itinerary.
 The Sahara in Morocco's east will be extremely hot, so it's best experienced early morning or evening when the sun has set.
-Though don't be fooled by the day's extreme heat, as nights can be significantly cooler.
+However, don't be fooled by the day's extreme heat, as nights can be significantly cooler.

 During the summer season, locals flock to the coasts, particularly along the calmer (and warmer) Mediterranean.
-In contrast, the slow-to-warm Atlantic offers major waves drawing the active to its shores for a variety of watersports, namely kitesurfing.
+In contrast, the slow-to-warm Atlantic offers major waves drawing the active to its shores for a variety of water sports, namely kitesurfing.
 Check out this nine-day itinerary that takes you from the cool gardens of Marrakesh into the High Atlas mountains and Agafay Desert to the coastal kitesurfing haven of Essaouira.
 Or, see more of Morocco's cities on this 12-day trip plan, dividing your time between Tangier, Chefchaouen, the imperial cities of Fes and Marrakesh, and Essaouira.

 Learn More